rohithay/pictotongue/README.md

-# Newspaper Translator App
+# Newspaper Translator

-This is a complete implementation of a newspaper translator app that allows users to:
+This is a complete implementation of a newspaper translator that allows users to:
 1. Take a photo of a newspaper article
 2. Extract text using OCR
 3. Translate the text to a native language